 When I agreed to accompany my two sisters to Hawaii in January, I wasn’t expecting to fall off a sea wall and break my hip on the third day.
 Thankfully, Alberta Blue Cross covered everything—including an emergency airlift, hip surgery, my hospital stay and my delayed flight home to Edmonton.

 Until you’ve experienced it, you don’t know how much it costs and how much you need coverage outside of Alberta.
 They charge you separately for everything in Hawaii – even for the bedpan.

-Judy considers her 20-year-old daughter Corrie* lucky to be alive.
-Corrie was in Texas on holidays with a friend last August when they met with disaster.
-Coming back from the beach, their truck was broadsided with such force that it rolled— leaving Corrie with severe injuries.
-But the accident was just the beginning.
-Even as a veteran nurse, Judy wasn’t prepared to deal effectively with the complexities of the American health care system.
-Luckily, Alberta Blue Cross was there to handle every detail– and to pay Corrie’s $74,000 in medical expenses.
-“Thank God for Alberta Blue Cross,” says Judy.
-“I can’t imagine where we’d be now without it."
+My daughter was in Texas on holidays with a friend.
+Coming back from the beach, their truck was hit with such force that it rolled— leaving my daughter with severe injuries.
+Even as a veteran nurse, I wasn’t prepared to deal effectively with the complexities of the American health care system.
+Luckily, Alberta Blue Cross was there to handle every detail.
+Thank God for Alberta Blue Cross, I can’t imagine where we’d be now without it.

 I was admitted to hospital in Florida with chest pain and fatigue.
 I was originally diagnosed with pneumonia and then severe acute cardiac and pulmonary pathology.
 I underwent a heart catheterization and was not stable to return home due to a lung infection.
 I underwent the surgery and was repatriated home safely by air transport with medical escort and oxygen.